Tublatanka: 1980s mainstream success

-On January 30, 1983, there was a festival for amateur bands in PKO Bratislava (park of culture and relaxation) that was organized by Richard Müller under the title “Mladá vlna 82”, where Tublatanka had an opportunity to appear as an opening act.
+On 30 January 1983, there was a festival for amateur bands in PKO Bratislava (park of culture and relaxation) that was organized by Richard Müller under the title "Mladá vlna 82", where Tublatanka had an opportunity to appear as an opening act.
 The band had a notable unexpected success and the director of the Slovak Record Label OPUS, Milan Vašica, who was sitting in the audience, offered the boys to record their first big self-titled LP.
-The album sold over 100,000 copies in the first few months after it was released, so OPUS offered to record their second album, Skúsime to cez vesmír (We'll Try it Through the Universe), which came out a year later.
+The album sold over 100,000 copies in the first few months after it was released, so OPUS offered to record their second album, Skúsime to cez vesmír, which came out a year later.
 While recording that album, Ďurinda was called to do his basic military service, much to his dismay, since he wanted to finish recording the album.
 Skúsime to cez vesmír reached the number one spot on radio charts and the band started their “30-years tour”, organized by Jožo Šebo (currently the manager for Jana Kirschner).
 The band was endowed by a wide range of fans in sold-out concerts in amphitheatres and sport halls.
 The boys won their first performance on the television program Triangel with their song “O nás” (About Us).

 Tublatanka recorded their third album, Žeravé znamenie osudu (Glowing Sign of Fate), in 1988, in the new digital OPUS studio.
 The album sold 250,000 copies in the first few months and received the "Zlatý erb OPUS-u" (Golden Crest of Opus) award.
-Tublatanka then played concerts all over Czechoslovakia and the song “Láska, drž ma nad hladinou” (Buoy Me Up, My Love) was in first place on the Czechoslovak chart Formula Pop for several months.
+Tublatanka then played concerts all over Czechoslovakia and the song "Láska, drž ma nad hladinou" was in first place on the Czechoslovak chart Formula Pop for several months.
 In November 1988, the band was invited to play in a music festival in Moscow that was held at a stadium in Luzhniki, where ten shows were held with an audience of 14,000-15,000 people.